Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 Symptoms

-Diseases of the cervical spine are not uncommon, since this segment of the back is actively involved in holding the head while walking, running, sitting at a table, working at a computer.
+Diseases of the cervical spine are not uncommon, since this segment of the back is actively involved in holding the head when walking, running, sitting at a table, or working at a computer.
 The vertebrae in this part of the spine have a rather vulnerable structure, and at the same time they are in close interaction with important vessels and nerves.

-If diseases of the spine have led to inflammation of the nerve root in the cervical part of the back, the following manifestations are likely to occur:
+If a spinal disease has led to inflammation of the nerve root in the cervical back, the following manifestations are likely to occur:

 4. Loss of muscle strength in the arm.